speechprocessing/speechexec-enterprise-integrator-guide/docs/see/enterprise-app-interface/endpoints/dms/20_Dms_QueryDictationsForUser.md

 The call returns with `HTTP 400-BadRequest` in the following cases:

 - `{AuthorName}` is null or empty string
-- The requested user is not member of the Enterprise subsystem
+- The requested user is not member of the `SpeechExec Enterprise` subsystem

 The call returns with `HTTP 401-Unauthorized` if the authentication prerequisites are not fulfilled.